Wyoming Institute for Humanities Research

 Email: humanities@uwyo.edu

-Each academic year, the Democracy Lab program gathers an interdisciplinary and intergenerational team of people committed to the work of improving the quality of democracy and equality in our state, nation, and world.
-Cohort members will receive the opportunity to hone, develop, produce, and publish both individual and collective projects related to research on the quality of democracy, curriculum development, community engagement, or journalism.
-Cohort members will participate in an interdisciplinary curriculum designed to facilitate their individual projects, develop community engagement skills, and become more productively engaged citizens.
+Each academic year, the Democracy Lab program gathers an interdisciplinary and intergenerational team of people committed to the work of improving the quality of democracy and equality in our state, the nation, and the world.
+Cohort members receive the opportunity to hone, develop, produce, and publish both individual and collaborative projects related to research on the quality of democracy, community and community engagement, curriculum development, journalism and other topics.
+Cohort members participate in an interdisciplinary curriculum designed to facilitate their individual projects, develop community engagement skills, and become more productively engaged citizens.

-The culminating events of the experience are a one-day symposium in which participants share the results of their work with the public, followed by the publication of their work in the Democracy Lab’s open-access journal Experiments in Democracy.
+The culminating events of the experience are a one-day symposium in which participants share the results of their work with the public (check out the previous events on this YouTube playlist).
+Participants then publish their work in the Democracy Lab’s open-access journal Experiments in Democracy.

 Scott Henkel | PI, director, Wyoming Institute for Humanities Research, departments of English and African American and Diaspora Studies